ecogice/vrmod-x64/README.md

 - Motion driving with wheel gripping (engine based vehicles + Glide)
 - Motion-controlled physgun: rotation and movement based on hand motion
 - Gravity gun now supports prop rotation, just like HL2 VR
-- UI now works correctly while in vehicles
+- UI now works correctly while in vehicles (given the mouse click is set in bindings for vehicle)
-  - (Bind left/right pickup actions in SteamVR to simulate mouse clicks inside vehicles)
 - Likely more small fixes and improvements under the hood